-Public service announcements ("PSAs") help the American public understand the needs of wounded warriors and their family members, while also making warriors and their families aware of the free programs and services available to them through WWP.
-WWP produces and distributes public service television, radio, internet, and newspaper announcements that focus attention on the programs and services WWP provides.
-These PSAs are broadcasted or delivered nationwide, at no charge to WWP, to assist in the achievement of its mission.
-These PSAs are recognized as in-kind contributions at fair value, with a corresponding PSA expense, as they are delivered to the public.
+Public service announcements ("PSAs") help improve the American public's awareness and understanding of the needs of wounded warriors and their family members, while also making warriors and their families aware of the free programs and services available to them through the Organization.
+The Organization produces and distributes public service television, radio, internet, and newspaper announcements that focus attention on the programs and services the Organization provides.
+These PSAs are broadcasted or delivered nationwide, at no charge to the Organization, to assist in the achievement of its mission.
+These PSAs are recognized as in-kind contributions at fair value, with a corresponding PSA expense allocated to the programs benefitted, as they are delivered to the public.
 The Organization contracts with independent outside agencies to track and estimate the fair value of each PSA based on the date, time, and market in which it is displayed.